China's Xi congratulates Biden on U.S. election victory

 Also on Wednesday, Chinese Vice President Wang Qishan congratulated Biden’s running mate, Kamala Harris, on being elected as the next U.S. vice president, Xinhua said, without providing further details.

-Reporting by Colin Qian and Tony Munroe; Writing by Tom Daly; Editing by Toby Chopra/Mark Heinrich
+Reporting by Colin Qian and Tony Munroe; additional reporting by David Brunnstrom in Washington; Writing by Tom Daly; Editing by Toby Chopra/Mark Heinrich and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.